 In support, we might then suggest using custom CSS rules.
 This tutorial explains how you can write those.

-This tutorial is no introduction into CSS, the language for styling websites.
-For basic information read more on Wikipedia.
+This tutorial is no introduction to CSS, the language for styling websites.
+For basic information, read more on Wikipedia.

 Where can I insert CSS?

 You have various options to insert custom CSS.

 Use the style.css of your (child) theme